top of page

 Hydroponics: Controlled nutrient solutions optimize potassium levels, preventing deficiencies.

-Role of Potassium-Solubilizing Bacteria in Alleviating Potassium Deficiency
+Role of Potassium Solubilizing Bacteria in Alleviating Deficiency of Potassium in Plants

 Benefits of Potassium-Solubilizing Bacteria